Pawventures

 Returning to the US

 When returning to the US from Canada, you need your dog’s rabies vaccination certificate.
-US Customs and Border Protection (CBP) may ask to see it.
+US Customs and Border Protection may ask to see it.
 The process is typically quick and painless.

 Final Thoughts